jomihaka/dxvk-poe-hack/README.md

+# WARNING: use only at your discretion.
+While this has nothing to do with cheating, you may be banned from online games if anti-cheat systems doesn't like it.
+The repository's name contains the word 'hack' only because the author didn't think of its association to cheating.

-# What?
+## What?
-Dxvk has now removed the async shader compilation, since using it has reportedly resulted in a ban.
+Originally started as hacky solution for shader compilation stutter in dxvk.
+Similar solution was later added to dxvk itself and promptly removed.
 This patch restores it again.

-Enabled for Path of Exile by default.
+Not enabled by default

 ### Games tested
-WARNING: use only at your discretion

 * Path of Exile: seems fine

 ### Instructions

 * Patch dxvk with pipeline.patch
-* If trying it for other games, set dxvk.asyncPipeCompiler = True in [config](https://github.com/doitsujin/dxvk/wiki/Configuration)
+* Set environment variable `DXVK_ASYNC=1`